The generator rank of C*-algebras: Introduction

-By considering the spaces $X\times[0,1]$ and $X_n\times[0,1]$, one obtains an example of singly generated \Cs{s} $A_n$ such that their inductive limit is not singly generated.
+By considering the spaces $X\times[0,1]$ and $X_n\times[0,1]$, one obtains a sequence of singly generated \ca{s} whose inductive limit is not singly generated. \end{exaIntro}

-To get a better behaved theory, instead of counting the minimal number of self-adjoint generators, we will count the minimal number of ``stable'' self-adjoint generators.
-This is the underlying idea of our definition of the generator rank of a \Cs{}, see \autoref{dfn:gr}.
-More precisely, let $A^k_\sa$ denote the space of self-adjoint $k$-tuples in $A$, and let $\Gen_k(A)_\sa\subset A^k_\sa$ be the subset of tuples that generate $A$, see \autoref{pgr:notation_gen}.
-We say that $A$ has generator rank at most $k$, denoted by $\gr(A)\leq k$, if $\Gen_{k+1}(A)_\sa$ is dense in $A^{k+1}_\sa$.
-This definition is analogous to that of the real rank, see \autoref{pgr:gr_analog_rr}, and this also explains the index shift of the definition.
+To get a better behaved theory, instead of counting the minimal number of generators, we count the minimal number of `stable' generators.
+More precisely, given a unital, separable \ca{} $A$, let $\Gen_n(A)_\sa\subseteq A^n_\sa$ be the subset of self-adjoint $n$-tuples that generate $A$; see \autoref{pgr:notation_gen}.
+Then $A$ has generator rank at most $n$, denoted by $\gr(A)\leq n$, if $\Gen_{n+1}(A)_\sa$ is dense in $A^{n+1}_\sa$; see \autoref{prp:grSep}.
+The index shift follows the usual convention in (noncommutative) dimension theory: For instance, a topological space has covering dimension at most~$n$ if every finite cover can be refined by a cover with index $n+1$; similarly, a unital \ca{} has real rank at most $n$ if every tuple of $n+1$ self-adjoint elements can be approximated by a selfadjoint tuple that generates the \ca{} as a left ideal (see \autoref{pgr:rr_sr}).
+Using the index shift also leads to simpler formulas that involve the generator rank.
+For example, by \autoref{prp:rr_less_gr}, we always have $\rr(A)\leq\gr(A)$.

+To handle nonunital \ca{s}, we first develop a precursor to the generator rank, denoted $\grPre$, and then define $\gr(A):=\grPre(\widetilde{A})$, where $\widetilde{A}$ is the minimal unitization of $A$.
+To also handle nonseparable \ca{s}, we consider a relative version of generation: given an element $c$, we ask if a given self-adjoint tuple $\vect{a}$ can be approximated by tuples $\vect{b}$ such that $c$ is (approximately) contained in the sub-\ca{} generated by $\vect{b}$; see \autoref{dfn:grPre}.

+A \ca{} has generator rank zero if and only if it is commutative with totally disconnected spectrum; see \autoref{prp:charGr0}.
+A unital, separable \ca{} $A$ has generator rank at most one if and only if a generic element of $A$ is a generator; see \autoref{rmk:gr1_means_generic}.
+We compute the generator rank of commutative \ca{s}: